Create Your New Normal

 And while it’s okay to not be okay, it’s also okay to tell people what’s really going on with you.
 It’s okay to say, “I’m not okay, I’m struggling, and I’m having a hard time.”

-With all that’s going on in the world, know that you are not alone.
+Just like Brené says let go of not only who you think you're supposed to be, but what you think you're supposed to be feeling.
+With all that’s going on our country right now it can feel overwhelming just to get up in the morning and face another series of unknowns.
+Know you're not alone.
 Many of us are struggling.
 We're not okay and there’s no need to pretend that we are.
 Pretending to be something we aren’t takes a tremendous amount of energy.
 And I don't know about you, but I don't have any extra energy right now.

-Oftentimes, our culture and society don’t offer us room to not be okay.
+Our culture and society don’t offer us room to be anything other than okay.
 It can feel like there’s a sense of urgency to “get over it already.”
 We may believe we need to get over what is bothering us and move on, and sometimes that feels easier, but I believe that healing only comes when we allow ourselves time to fully process what we are going through.
 While there are no time limits or a specific right and wrong way when it comes to struggling and processing, if you find yourself engaged in self destructive behavior of a sense of hopelessness, you may want to talk to a therapist.

-Activities that are part of our everyday routine give us a sense of purpose and control over our lives.
+Activities that are part of your everyday routine give a sense of purpose and control over your life.
 Losing those routines may bring on depression, anxiety or both.
-As much as you can, keep your daily routine, but take breaks when you need to.
-If possible don’t take on any new responsibilities and ask for help from your partner or family member if you’re struggling.
+As much as you can, keep your daily routine.
+Take breaks when you need to.
+If you're struggling, ask for help from your partner, friends or a family member.
+If that's not possible, make peace with leaving things undone.

 I was able to make peace (after years of struggle) with not being okay.
-Last year I suffered several losses.
-I felt like I'd lost so much in my life and I wasn't going to ever be okay.
-Even though I know deep down everything (good or bad) is temporary.
-In order to protect my peace, I had to accept everything is not okay, and I chose to be okay with not being okay.
+Over the last few years, I've suffered big and small losses.
+Some days feel like I've lost too much and nothing is okay.
+Other days I'm able to see the beauty and joy right in front of me. know deep down everything (good or bad) is temporary.
+In order to protect my peace, I accept everything is not okay, and I choose to be okay with not being okay.
 It's a choice I make every morning.

 Allow yourself the time and the space to not be okay - whatever that looks like and as often as you need to.
 Make caring for yourself a priority.
 You deserve it.